-Get a Free Consultation with an Akron Brain Injury Lawyer at Slater & Zurz
+Get a Free Consultation with our Brain Injury Lawyer at Slater & Zurz

-After an Ohio brain injury, you need to take immediate action to protect your legal rights.
+After a brain injury, you need to take immediate action to protect your legal rights.
 Call Slater & Zurz to speak with an Akron personal injury lawyer.
 We will review the facts and details of your accident and evaluate your legal options to pursue a claim.
-Call us at 888-534-4850 or #4LAW in Ohio to speak with an attorney today.
+Call us at 888-534-4850 or #4LAW in Ohio to speak with an attorney.